mitchell-reynolds/ethics_generator/fellow_pioneers_feedback.md

 Each Pioneer is shown two anonymous applicants (A, B) where they "vote" on which one is better.
 Then, a prompt of "What did you like about the applicant you voted for?" with a capped length.

-The last couple of weeks they've shown the number of upvotes and downvotes.
+The last few weeks they've shown the number of upvotes and downvotes.
-18:13 &rarr; 15:10 (increasing the ratio from 1.38:1 &rarr; 1.5:1)
+18:13 &rarr; 15:10 &rarr; 16:10 (increasing the ratio from 1.38:1 &rarr; 1.5:1 &rarr; 1.6:1)
-Therefore, my project was shown 31 &rarr; 25 times.
+Therefore, my project was shown 31 &rarr; 25 &rarr; 26 times.
 This decrease in the total number of votes strengthens (doesn't reliably prove by any means) one of my personal hypotheses.
-Namely, that the overall number of Pioneers _still_ participating in the tournament have decreased.
+Namely, that the overall number of Pioneers _still_ participating in the tournament has decreased.

 Application Feedback
 --------------------